 Should You Get a Second Opinion?

 The whole reason we moved out of the home was so that my husband could attend school in another state to study construction management.
-In his program, he’s learned that it’s standard practice to seek out up to three or more bids for each major job.
+In his program, he’s learned that it’s standard practice to seek out three or more bids for each major job.
 It’s one of the many ways that companies use to control costs in new construction projects.

 It’s a handy rule of thumb that even homeowners can use, but it’s especially helpful if the repair is large.
 In our case, $26,000 was the largest repair bill we’ve ever faced.
 So, of course, it was worth getting a second opinion.
 Even for small repairs, it would probably be worth the time to call around and check.

-Be careful, though – some companies charge to come out and physically inspect the repair work to be done, and they’ll charge you for estimates.
+Be careful, though.
+Some companies charge to come out and physically inspect the repair work to be done, and they’ll charge you for estimates.

 If that’s the case, it’s probably best to wait until you have a very large repair to be completed.
 The amount of money you could save could be well worth the estimate fee.

-Another good reason to seek out a second opinion is if you don’t trust the company, or haven’t worked with them before.
+Another good reason to seek out a second opinion is if you don’t trust the company, or haven’t worked it them before.
 We’re not really sure why the first company thought it was necessary to put in a whole new septic system.
 We didn’t need it at all.
 Looking at it from their perspective, though, they could have made a huge amount of money.

-Although we saved a ton of money in this case by getting a second opinion, part of me wonders how much we may have lost by not getting a second opinion over the past two years.
+Although we saved a ton of money in this case by getting a second opinion, part of me wonders how much we might have lost by not getting a second opinion over the past two years.
 Since moving out of this home, we’ve spent about $30,000 in home repairs.
 But I try not to think about it too much, as that would seriously disturb my sleep pattern.